-A parent/guardian must submit an online Student Absence Form for any type of absence.
+A parent/guardian must submit an online [Student Absence Form](#) for any type of absence.

 Students may not accumulate more than five (5) days of unexcused absences per school year.
 Once this threshold is reached, parents will be notified that further absences may adversely impact the student's academic standing and parents will be required to meet with the Principal and Dean of Students cooperatively to work out a plan for ensuring that the student does not miss additional school days without a valid excuse.
-If a student accumulates ten (10) unexcused absences in a semester, they will not receive academic credit for the affected course(s) for that semester.
-The student will be required to take credit recovery courses at the student's family's expense during the summer.
+If a student accumulates ten (10) unexcused absences in a semester, the student is subject to retention (i.e., "being held back" in the student's current grade) during the next school year.